The so-called “retail apocalypse” is well underway in 2019.

 Roberto Cavalli’s U.S. subsidiary, which operates under the name ArtFashion Corp., filed for Chapter 7 bankruptcy protection in late March at the same time that the board of Roberto Cavalli SpA filed a restructuring plan with the Court of Milan.
 As part of the filing, the brand’s U.S. stores ceased operations on March 29 and are to be liquidated.
 Its portfolio included eight retail stores and four outlets in the U.S.

 Dollar Tree Inc. declared in March that it would shutter about 390 Family Dollar outposts as it seeks to evolve its business strategy.
 During the firm’s Q4 conference call, Dollar Tree president and CEO Gary Philbin said age, layout, location, unfavorable lease terms and other factors contributed to the decision to shutter — and not renovate — the underperforming stores.

 When Charlotte Russe initially filed for Chapter 11 protection in early February, its plan called for closing about 94 of its 500 store locations.
-But the teen retailer failed to secure a buyer for the business and a month later announced that all stores would shutter and its website would go dark.
+But the teen-fashion retailer failed to secure a buyer for the business, and a month later it announced that all stores would shut down and its website would go dark.
 Chief restructuring officer Brian Cashman said the company was unable to keep pace with today’s “rapidly evolving fashion trends.”

 In February, JCPenney confirmed that it would close a total of 27 stores this year, including 18 full-line stores (three of which were identified in January) plus nine ancillary home and furniture outposts.
 The Plano, Texas-based department store said the closures were intended to help align “its brick-and-mortar presence with its omnichannel network” after the firm saw a 7% decline in sales in 2018 to $11.7 billion.